-The failure of a fitted curve to pass through the data points is typically due to uncertainties associated with the values of these data points; e.g., due to the limited precision of a measuring instrument, or the presence of noise.
+The failure of a fitted curve to pass through the data points is typically due to uncertainties associated with the values of these data points; e.g., due to the limited precision of a measuring instrument.

-A mis-fit may also occur if the fit function is inappropriate for this particular data.
-For example, trying to fit the equation of a straight line to a periodic data set of pendulum oscillations would yield meaningless results.
+This mismatch would also occur if the function being fitted to the data did not correctly model the data being fitted.
+Trying to fit the equation of a straight line to a periodic data set of pendulum oscillations would yield meaningless results.